 Using hard water in the thermal disinfection and final rinse stages of the WD operating cycle is one of the major causes of white powdery deposits on load items acting as a focus for soiling and recontamination of the item.
 In some applications, for example, optical systems, such deposits can seriously impair the utility of the item.

-6.27 Where the local water supply is >125mg/l of $CaCO_3$ a water softening system should be used.
+5.27 Where the local water supply is >125 mgl-1 of CaCO3 a water softening system should be used.

-Figure 3: An example of lime scale build up within a washer disinfector cost-effective.
-There are two types of water treatment recommended in this guidance:
+Figure 2: An example of lime scale build up within a washer disinfector

 Water treatment